While everyone has their own list of fall chores, homesteaders in particular have an insane amount to get done before winter arrives.

 You’ll also want to have a family communications plan and emergency contact information on hand just in case your family isn’t together when disaster strikes.
 This will inform family members how to contact one another, how to get back together, and what to do in emergency situations.
 While this may seem a bit extreme, many homesteaders live in rural areas, so it’s important to be prepared for severe weather and the chance you may be cut off from the city.

 Once you’ve finished preparing your homestead for the coming winter, take some time to enjoy what’s left of autumn.
-Falling leaves, apple cider, pumpkins, and corn mazes — there’s joy to be found everywhere.
+Falling leaves, apple cider, pumpkins, and corn mazes — there’s a joy to be found everywhere.
 Happy fall, friends!